KDIAS-JR7/L3-InterVlanRouting-JR7/README.md

 | MultilayerSwitch_A | Port channel 1 & Port channel 2 | VLAN 10, VLAN 20, VLAN 30 |

 ## Cisco CLI Configuration
-_Note: The `show run` outputs and copy buttons from the HTML file cannot be directly replicated in Markdown.
-You can paste the code blocks below as preformatted text._

 ### Switch_A `show run` Output
 Current configuration : 1697 bytes